SamWhited/contra-card/README.md

 This file may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c of this license or (at your option) any later version.
-The latest version of this license is in:
+The latest version of this license can be found at:

 http://www.latex-project.org/lppl.txt